graham-fletcher-athome-org/Taca/README.md

 Refer to later sections in this document for design approaches and instructions for creating additional builders with lower privilage levels for application and service deploymet.

-### Getting Started - Deleting the simple deployment

-1. Remove any additional infrastrcutre that has been deployed, either by the addition of other builders or by adding terrafrom to the configuration repository.

-2. Authenticate with GCP.
-Open the console command line.

-3. Clone the configuration repository.

-4. Init the terraform

-5. Delete the file backend.tf

-6. Re-init the terrafrom.
-This will move the terraform statefiles out of gcp and onto your teramal.

-7. Destory the terraform

 ## Architecting Taca deployments

 Taca creates very simple logical architectures.
 The simple example, delivers a logical architecture as shown below.
 The configuration repo can be considered to be controlling the "main folder".
 Its changes are delivered using the owner and folderAdmin privilages.
 This means is has effective "super admin" rights over that folder and can make almost any changes.
 This provides a simple environment for very small PoC type exercises, but is unsuitable for more comple deployemnts.